benrybytes/carrot_os/notes/minimal_kernel.md

 these crates libraries require us to use rust's source code to access the code we need to recompile

+this component allows us to include rust's standard library source code
 ```sh
 rustup component add rust-src
 ```

-we want to use nightly to compile and use the unstable.build-std feature
+we want to use nightly to compile and use the unstable.build-std feature from nightly

 ```sh
 cargo +nightly run --target x86_64_operating_system.json